- Interest Rate Derivatives

-Options on Exchange-Traded Funds
+Options on Exchange-Traded Funds (ETF)

 Units of an exchange-traded fund, subject to eligibility criteria set by the Canadian Derivatives Clearing Corporation (CDCC).